DanielWestrich/purify-image/README.md

 # purify-image
-This project removes impurities in an inputted PDF image file.
+This project removes impurities from an inputted PDF image file.